sparkflows/sparkflows-docs/docs/databricks-user-guide/index.rst

     :doc:`/databricks-user-guide/browsing-tables`

-    Browse your Databricks Databases & Tables.
+    Browse your Databricks Databases and Tables.

     ---